silentorb/software-production/tech-startup-business-strategy.md

 ### Team Building

 * Some say, "The leaders of a tech company need to be excellent with technology"
+* Product-specific domain knowledge is helpful for a leader to have, but ultimately cannot be relied upon
 * Being good at business involves being good at employment
 * Good employment involves being good at hiring people that are excellent in domains that the employer is not excellent in
 * A leader needs trustworthy experts, and needs to trust those experts